Joe Thompson (pilot): Artillery ranging

-D–Day
+June 6, 1944 (D–Day)

 Recalling what happened during the first week of June, 1944, Thompson said, "We all knew something was up".
-The number of mission flights had tripled.
+The number of their reconnaissance missions had tripled.
 Two days before the Allied invasion date known as D–Day (June 6, 1944), Thompson flew a mission that included photographing a list of sites over France, one of which was called "Grandcamp".
 It was a German battery overlooking a sandy outcropping now known as Omaha Beach.
 Thompson had no idea of its significance at the time.
 He said, "...there were gun emplacements there and command wished to know whether the recent bombings had destroyed them all...Unfortunately, I believe there were some still operative".
-When he landed after this mission on June 4, 1944, coming to a stop on the tarmac with his plane's propeller blades still turning, a young soldier in a jeep screeched up to his plane and removed the film.
+When he landed after this mission on June 4, 1944, coming to a stop on the tarmac with his plane's propeller blades still turning, a young soldier in a jeep screeched his tires, stopping by Thompson's plane to remove the film.
 He drove it to Eisenhower's headquarters at Wilton House in Salisbury, about 20 miles away.
 In his later book, Crusade in Europe, Eisenhower said, "Airplane photography searched out even minute details...[and] information so derived was available to our troops within a matter of hours."
-Thompson photographed Nazi troop movements during the Battle of the Bulge.
-In addition to his reconnaissance photos, Thompson made hundreds of personal photos of ordinary people and the places he saw.
-He used a Zeiss Ikonta camera and developed the film in his tent at night.
-He mailed the developed film home and his mother resupplied him with new film regularly.
-He published these photos in a book in 2006 entitled, Tiger Joe: A photographic Diary of a World War II Aerial Reconnaissance Pilot.

-Legacy
+Thompson photographed German troop movements during the Battle of the Bulge.

+Dead stick landing

+On one of his missions over France, anti-aircraft fire penetrated his P-51 Mustang aircraft just behind his cockpit; it destroyed his camera equipment, severed the hydraulic lines and stopped the engine.
+As he was about to parachute out, the engine inexplicably started again and enabled him to fly to an airstrip 20 miles away but quit again before he could land.
+He landed the plane with a "dead stick" hitting the runway at an angle and with no brakes.